isomerpages/moe-unitypri/_programmes/Lifeskills Programme.md

 respectful and confident adults.</p>
 <p></p>
 <h3><strong>P4 Cyber wellness</strong></h3>
-<p>With the rapid changes and trends of the digital world, educating the
-students on the responsible use of ICT is our proactive approach to prevent and mitigate risks associated with its use.</p>
-<p>Over a few sessions in Term 2, all Primary 4 students went through a Cyberwellness
-programme where they learned how to navigate the cyber world, express themselves appropriately online, handle online content and behaviour, develop safe, respectful, and meaningful relationships, as well as maintain a healthy balance of online and offline activities.
-The instructors engaged the students through exciting videos, games, and interactions.
-The students applied what they had learned by discussing various scenarios with their peers, e.g., self-introduction during an online discussion, identifying fake news, and talking to a trusted adult when in doubt.</p>
-<p>By equipping the students with the knowledge and skills, we seek to equip
-them with the tools to practise discernment, make wise decisions, and protect themselves online as they navigate the cyber world.</p>
-<p></p>
+<p>In today's rapidly evolving digital landscape, equipping students with
+responsible ICT habits is key to helping them navigate online risks safely and responsibly.
+Over two sessions in Term 2, all Primary 4 students participated in a cyber wellness programme covering safe online navigation, appropriate self-expression, responsible online behaviour, building respectful relationships and maintaining a healthy balance between online and offline activities.</p>
+<p>Through videos, games and peer discussions on real-life scenarios such
+as online self-introductions, identifying fake news and knowing when to seek help from a trusted adult, students learned to distinguish truth from falsehood, recognise authentic and artificial interactions, and navigate the digital landscape with integrity and discernment.</p>
 <p></p>